 What to Expect in the 21 Days

 Week 1 is when you are moving fast speed ahead.
-The best way to have a fast and easy start in week one is via generating momentum in the first few days before the trial (see above, Tip #3 for success).
+The best way to have an easy Week 1 is by generating momentum before the trial (see tip #3 above).

-In week 2, you generally face the biggest challenge of the trial (this is also dependent on the magnitude of your activity).
-You will start experiencing resistances of different sorts that attempt to pull you back to your previous lifestyle.
-If you have prepared your action plan well, you would be able to overcome these resistances with minimal effort.
+Week 2 is when you face the biggest challenge of the trial (this also depends on the difficulty of your habit).
+You will start to experience resistance of all sorts that pull you back to your previous lifestyle.
+If you have prepared your action plan well, you should be able to overcome these resistances with minimal effort.

-This is the stage of the flow, when the activity starts becoming commonplace in your life.
-Even though it’s just been 2 weeks since embarking on this habit, the time from before the trial probably seems pretty distant to you by now.
-If you had previously procrastinated on this for a while, you will probably be wondering why it even took you so long to get this going, because everything seems so easy and natural.
-By now, you should be clearly noticing benefits from sticking to this habit, if there are benefits and if you haven’t already noticed them.
-If you have gotten this far, congratulations!
-You are already on your way to full integration with this habit. 😀
+This is the stage of the flow, when the habit becomes commonplace in your life.
+Even though it’s just been 2 weeks since embarking on this habit, the period before the trial probably feels like a distant past.
+If you had previously procrastinated on this habit, you are probably wondering why it took you so long to get this going, because everything seems so easy and natural! :D By now, you should be noticing benefits from sticking to this habit, if any.

 My 21-Day Trials

-I have done a series of trials before, including the ones below.
-Most of them started out as a genuine curiosity to experience how life would be like doing them and ended up as permanent habits because of the tremendous benefits I got out of them.
-This goes back to the fourth benefit of the trial program – it’s a great opportunity to just experiment and try different things. 😀 You never know what comes out of it!
+I have done a few trials before, including the ones below.
+Most started from a place of curiosity, where I wanted to know what it was like doing them.
+Some became permanent habits because I got many benefits from them.
+This links to benefit #2 of the 21-day trial — it’s a great opportunity to experiment and try different things. :D You never know what comes out of a 21-day trial!

 - Quitting soda drinks